13 Alabama Ghosts and Jeffrey: Stories included

-Controversy
+Reception

 Despite being very popular in Alabama, the book attracted some controversy from certain Christians in the state who said that the book promoted beliefs incompatible with Christianity.
 In fact, Windham said that she had received letters from people telling her she is doomed to hell for writing the Jeffrey books.
-In an interview with The Birmingham News, Windham responded to these claims, saying "If I'm going to hell — and I can't deny that, because it's not for me to judge — it won't be for telling ghost stories; I have far greater shortcomings than that."
+In an interview with The Birmingham News, Windham responded to these claims, saying, "If I'm going to hell — and I can't deny that, because it's not for me to judge — it won't be for telling ghost stories; I have far greater shortcomings than that."

 Adaptations

 13 Alabama Ghosts and Jeffrey has been adapted into a stage musical by Don Everett Garrett and Kevin Francis Finn.
 Kathryn Tucker Windham gave her blessing for the adaptation and saw the premiere at Red Mountain Theatre Company's Cabaret Theatre in October 2010, prior to her death.
 The musical is now available to schools and arts organizations from the authors.